 A glass of this Paloma Tequila Cocktail is perfect for your thirsty hours.
 Serve this bittersweet and refreshingly sour mix at your next party.

-Wet the rim of glass using the grapefruit wedge.
-Then, dip the rim of the glass in the plate of salt.
+Wet the rim of the glass using the remains of your grapefruit then dip the rim of the glass in the plate of salt.
 Set aside again in a chilled area.

 - Fat: 1g

 - Iron: 1mg

 - Monounsaturated Fat: 1g

 - Polyunsaturated Fat: 1g

 - Protein: 1g

 - Saturated Fat: 1g